 This has changed now.
 It is not a pschyological problem, but a neurological disorder.

-People with spasmodic dysphonia squeeze their voice out; they push and struggle to speak.
-To evade this struggle they whisper, talk on inhalation, speak with a lower or higher pitched voice or their voice sounds squeeky.
+You squeeze your voice out; you push and struggle to speak.
+To evade this struggle you whisper, talk on inhalation, speak with a lower or higher pitched voice or your voice sounds squeeky.

 Spasmodic dysphonia treatment

 Fortunately there is since the 90’s a treatment for spasmodic dysphonia; injections with Botuline through the front of the neck, into the vocal chords.
 For most people this treatment is very successfull.

 Normal voice production comes from air blown through the small openening between the 2 vocal chords.
 The air from the lungs passes the vocal chords which start to vibrate the air.
 This vibrating air is then formed with the mouth, lips and tongue into sounds which make words.